memoryInject/nvim-config/README.md

 # nvim-config

-A Neovim lua based config. **Important:** This is still an early conversion from my vimscript to lua based config, there may be some breaking changes with some of the plugin used in this config.
+A Neovim lua based config.

+**Important:** This is still an early conversion from my vimscript to lua based config, there may be some breaking changes with some of the plugin used in this config.

-Only test with NVIM v0.8.0
+Only test with NVIM v0.8.0 on Linux Ubuntu 20.04.5 LTS and WSL Ubuntu 20.04.2 LTS on Windows 10 x86_64.

 ## Installation